elimydlarz/helloer-pact-example/README.md

 # Consumer

-An example consumer for demonstrating contract testing with Pact
+An example consumer for demonstrating contract testing with Pact.